open-austin/open-austin.github.io/_posts/2016-04-12-designing-for-civic-solutions-workshop.md

 The event will be free and open to the public.
 No design or development skills are necessary to attend this workshop.

+### Goals for this workshop
+Upon completion of the workshop, Participants will learn how to:

+- Contribute their research and ideas to the existing pressing issue of mobility in Austin
+- Conduct human-centered research around the theme of mobility
+- Translate their research into meaningful insights
+- Practice ideation methods based on their insights from the field
+- Use storyboarding as a way to prototype ideas
+- Apply this process and these skills to future projects

 ### Workshop Faciltators

 **Eric Boggs** is an interaction designer at Blackboard in Austin, TX, focused on designing mobile applications for students.
 He believes in the power of design to help address large scale social issues, and has completed a variety of research projects on student loan debt, family caregiving, and healthy shopping to inform product and service innovation.
 Eric graduated from the Austin Center for Design in 2013.